YZ1GO/L.EIC023_LBAW_PRJ/README.md

 ### 3. Schema validation

-> To validate the Relational Schema obtained from the Conceptual Model, all functional dependencies are identified and the normalization of all relation schemas is accomplished.
-Should it be necessary, in case the scheme is not in the Boyce–Codd Normal Form (BCNF), the relational schema is refined using normalization.

 | **TABLE R01** | administrator |
 | - | - |
 | **Keys** | { id }, { username }, { email } |